panospet/small-api/README.md

 And that's it.
 Next thing we need to do is to populate our MySql and Redis with data.

 ### Migrate and populate db
+There are two ways of migrating and populating db:
+- Migrate using go-migrate, and populate MySql and Redis using cmd command.
+- Migrate and populate MySql using `mysqldump` file, and then populate Redis using cmd command.

 #### Use go migrate
 Note: [You can install go migrate from here](https://github.com/golang-migrate/migrate) Simply, from the parent folder of the project, run: